What is Tor?

 Today, Tor Network is used by many people around the world and for a wide variety of reasons.
 It’s regularly used by the military, law enforcement officers, journalists and many others.

 Here are some of the best uses of Tor for specific industries:

 Tor for Everyone

 The Tor is a popular tool within regular internet users as it protects their internet identity and privacy.
-The Tor is also a great tool for everyone who’s concerned about their private data that can be breached through an online communication.
-Many Tor users also mention their kids protection online as one of the main reasons for using the tool.
-It also lets circumvent censorship and access even sensitive topics that typically are blocked in their country.
+The Tor is also a great tool for everyone who’s concerned about their breached private data through online communication.
+Many Tor users also mention their kid’s protection online as one of the main reasons for using the tool.
+It also let’s circumvent censorship and access even blocked sensitive topics that typically wouldn’t be available.